TasoGiann/TasosGiann/04-linux-permissions/README.md

 ## Linux File Permissions & Ownership

-### What I did
+### What I Did
 In this project, I practiced managing file permissions and ownership on a Linux system.
 The goal was to understand how Linux controls access to files and how permissions affect security.

 ---